-At £2.6 million (2020/21: £10.5 million), the Group's cash maintained a cash inflow from operating activities.
-The net cash outflow of £1.5 million (2020/21: £11.2 million inflow) resulted from net outflow from investing activities of £3.6 million (2020/21: £1.3 million inflow) and an outflow from bank loan repayments and interest of £0.6 million (2020/21: £0.6 million).
+At £2.2 million (2021/22: £2.6 million), the Group's cash maintained a cash inflow from operating activities.
+The net cash neutral position (2021/22: £1.5 million outflow) resulted from net outflow from investing activities of £1.7 million (2021/22: £3.6 million outflow) and an outflow from bank loan repayments and interest of £0.6 million (2021/22: £0.6 million).

 The size of the Group's total borrowing and its approach to interest rates have been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cash flow.
-During the year this margin was comfortably exceeded.
+During the year, on the quarterly reporting dates, this margin was comfortably exceeded.